-- 1.1 All engines will be built at the TR-Tec facility at Prospecton Kwazulu-Natal. - 1.2 All engines are sealed and may not be opened. - 1.3 The engine is controlled by a sealed Dicktator management system with one specific map with a set RPM limit.
-The supplied ECU may not be opened, remapped nor may any changes be made. - 1.4 An engine Oil Cooler may be fitted. - 1.5 Teams are responsible for the freight of replacement engines to and from TR-Tec. - 1.6 A power steering fluid cooler may be fitted. - 1.7 Engine Crankshaft pullies may be changed from the current 145mm diameter to 100mm diameter pully supplied by TR-Tec.
+- 1.1 All engines will be Lexus V8 1UZ-F motors refreshed and supplied by the TR-Tec facility at Prospecton Kwazulu-Natal.
+As the engines will be the property of the competitor general maintenance will remain their responsibility.
+Should BDR become aware that an engine or any component has been sent to a non-approved engine builder or engineer, BDR reserves the right to remove the engine and/or component from the builder or engineer and replace the engine and insist that the replacement engine is fitted to the competitor's car. - 1.2 All engines are sealed and may not be opened.
+All repairs must be undertaken by TR-Tec or a service provider designated by them in writing. - 1.3 The engine is controlled by a Dicktator management system.
+Mapping is free but the designated RPM limit of 6200 revolutions per minute may not be exceeded.
+RPM limits will be checked by the officials and exceptions will be penalized in terms of GCR 176. - 1.4 An engine Oil Cooler may be fitted. - 1.5 Teams are responsible for the freight of replacement engines to and from TR-Tec. - 1.6 A power steering fluid cooler may be fitted. - 1.7 Engine Crankshaft pullies may be changed from the original 145mm diameter to 100mm diameter pulley supplied by TR-Tec. - 1.8 No other changes may be made to engine ancillaries or air intake systems.